 Understanding the Consequences of Traumatic Brain Injuries (TBIs)

 As the most important organ in the human body, injuries to the brain can have devastating and life-altering consequences.
 Traumatic brain injuries (TBIs) are a type of brain injury that occurs most commonly from a strike or blow to the head and can have severe consequences for those who suffer them.
-Our Tifton injury lawyer explains TBIs in more detail below.
+Our Tifton brain injury lawyer explains TBIs in more detail below.

 Types of TBIs